 Because the internet allows us to leaf through centuries of information, I can imagine many people identify with what I interpreted as one of the central anxieties of the film: is the best in life behind us, and has the majority of the population lost either their ability or will to recognize good work?

-The vampire is one of the more melodramatic figures of mythology (something that probably contributes to how well suited it is for teen dramas), but that doesn’t invalidate the feelings they evoke.
-Jaramusch’s vampire tale is an elevated take on teenage brooding, like a Shirley Temple with vodka in it.
+Vampires are one of the more melodramatic figures of mythology (something that probably contributes to how well-suited they are for teen dramas), but that doesn’t invalidate the feelings they evoke.
+Jaramusch’s vampire tale is an elevated take on indulgent, youthful brooding, like a Shirley Temple with vodka in it.

 Read on for a clip of my essay for Fashion x Film on Only Lovers Left Alive, and read the whole thing here.